Broadway Camp – Acting Company 2026

 Q: What are we looking for?

 A: Musical theatre is telling a story with a song as opposed to spoken lines.
-It is just as important to us that you can tell the story of the song, expressing the feeling of the moment as well as being able to maintain the melody of the song and sing the song as written.
+It is just as important to us that you can tell the story of the song, express the feeling of the moment as well as be able to maintain the melody of the song while singing the song as written.
 For the dance audition, we want to see how you move.
-Above all we want to see you and your personality.
+Above all, we want to see you and your personality.

 Q: Do actors have to prepare a monologue?